Claude Code Plugin¶

 Unlimited daily .md files with full history |

-| Recall mechanism | File is loaded at session start (no search) | Semantic search on every prompt (embedding-based) |
+| Recall mechanism | File is loaded at session start (no search) | Skill-based semantic search -- Claude auto-invokes when context is needed |

 | Granularity | One monolithic file, manually edited | Per-session bullet points, automatically generated |